sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.9">

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) provides a way for applications to programmatically capture screenshots of the available monitors.
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) provides a way for apps to programmatically capture screenshots of the available monitors.
 Based on custom logic you can capture one or all monitors in order to save a snapshot of the visual state at a given moment.

 ### Configuration

-To enable display capturing you must add the `"allowCapture"` property to your application configuration file and set it to `true`.
+To enable display capturing you must add the `"allowCapture"` property to your app configuration file and set it to `true`.

 ```json
 {